pramodsetlur/nutch-crawling/README.md

 URLlist.txt - List of image URLs
 image_metadata.txt - Metadata of the image urls

+You will need the above files to execute either exactduplicates.py or nearduplicates.py Both of the above file names have been hard coded in the files below.

 a.
-You will need the above files to execute either exactduplicates.py or nearduplicates.py Both of the above file names have been hard coded in the files below.

 $ python exactduplicates.py

+b.
-b. python nearduplicates.py
+$ python nearduplicates.py

 ###Task #7
+We followed the instuctions at Nutch similarity scoring filter's GitHub link.